sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 ---

-**Note** `Generic All` - This is full control over the object including password reset.
+`Note`: `Generic All` - This is full control over the object including password reset.
 Our potential vector for `Privilege Escalation`.

 ---